 To keep Council informed by regular reports on the financial and operational position of the Society and its services.

-The Vice-President (Operations) shall have a paid summer position as outlined in B, and will be required to be in Kingston for the summer to develop strategic initiatives for the Society, to represent the Society’s interests and serve as resource for the Engineering Society members.
+The Vice-President (Operations) shall have a paid summer position as outlined in Grouping B, and will be required to be in Kingston for the summer to develop strategic initiatives for the Society, to represent the Society’s interests and serve as resource for the Engineering Society members.
 The Summer activities shall consist of:

 Those activities and initiatives outlined in the Vice-President (Operations)’s Summer Plan (Grouping B.2).